 Our mission is to extend lifelong learning to Georgia citizens through unbiased, research-based education in agriculture, the environment, communities, youth and families.

 University of Georgia Cooperative Extension faculty and staff are tackling some of the state's and world’s grand challenges - from combating diseases and securing a safe food supply to strengthening families, communities and economic growth.
-We deliver programs throug three main program areas:
+We deliver programs through three main program areas:

 Goods and services related to Georgia’s agriculture and natural resources affect each of the state’s communities every day.
 Agriculture is Georgia’s largest industry, with $74 billion of direct and indirect economic impact.
 More than 411,000 Georgia jobs are involved directly in commodity or food- and fiber-related industries.
 UGA Extension faculty and staff play a key role in the success of this industry by sharing university-based research for Georgians to use on the farm and at home.